pierodesenzi/cloudwalk_code_challenge/README.md

 2) Create a secret for the database connection, by:

-    a) Creating a docker secret:
+    a) Creating a Docker secret:
     ```
     echo "my_password" | docker secret create postgres_password -
     ```
     b) Inserting this value in `secrets/postgres_password.txt`, as explained on [the official Docker documentation for using secrets with Docker Compose](https://docs.docker.com/compose/use-secrets/).

-3) Adding the project's DAG path to airflow.cfg, under dags_folder
+3) Add the project's DAG path to airflow.cfg, under dags_folder
 ```
 [core]
 # The folder where your airflow pipelines live, most likely a